HugoCasa/hach-project/index.md

 >>
 >> *"It's time to act on climate change"*, sentiment: Positive, 0.9962
 >
->We can see from these few example quotes that even though they convey a message of urgency, they still score quite positive.
+>We can see from these few example quotes that even though they convey a message of urgency, they still score positively.

 >An example quote from October 2019 from the US shows the same thing:
 >
 >>*'New Jersey is extremely vulnerable to the impacts of sea-level rise and global warming, and today's executive order outlines a bold and comprehensive set of actions to ensure that our communities and infrastructure are more resilient against future storms'* Phil Murphy, sentiment score: Positive, 0.998
 >
 >Even though the speaker is speaking about the recent events and the urgency to act, the overall sentiment is positive.

+One might expect the weighted sentiment score to fall after natural disasters.
+However these examples show, that after events like tropical storms that cause a lot of damage, when the debate about climate change is likely to fire up again, the weighted sentiment score can still rise.
+As the weighted sentiment score weighs the number of times a quote was used additionally to it's sentiment, it gives a clear picture of the debate at any point.

 # Bringing it home